Yitzchak-SB/Yitzchak-SB/README.md

 ### 🏈 Fun fact:
 I played six seasons as a LB for the Jerusalem 'Big Blue' Lions, in my final three seasons we won the IFL championship 🏆🏆🏆

+### 🔭 I’m currently working on:

+Being in the job search process, I decided to create a program to help organize my process.
+So I'm working on a program that would let you know when a position in the users field is open in each of the companies he selected.
+I hope soon to finish the MVP and publish the program into production.